dsoto1219/msnake/README.md

 - Memory leak in at least one of the functions used to move the snake.
 - Terminal's cursor disappears after quitting the game.
 - Snake can "sprint" if any of its movement keys are held down.

-## Installation

-### Building From Source

-Requirements: GCC, GNU make, and ncurses library.

-1. Clone this repository, and change your directory to its location.
-2. Run `make snake`.

-## How to play

-- Run `./snake` to run the game.
-- Use the arrow keys to move the snake in any given direction.
-- Press `p` or `h` to pause the game (note: at this time, despite the bottom-left message, pressing `h` does not display a help message).
-- Press `r` to restart the game.
-- Press `q` to quit the game.